Medically reviewed on February 14, 2017

 What happens if I miss a dose?

-Since nitroglycerin is taken as needed, you may not be on a dosing schedule.
-If you are taking the medication regularly, take the missed dose as soon as you remember.
+Since Nitrostat is used when needed, you may not be on a dosing schedule.
+If you are on a schedule, use the missed dose as soon as you remember.
 Skip the missed dose if your next dose is less than 2 hours away.
 Do not take extra medicine to make up the missed dose.

 What happens if I overdose?